 So this is the opposite of all that.
 No algorithm.
 No comments.
 No follower count.
 Nothing to buy.
 We share the words and the doodles, and we keep the faces.
 It’s a record for us first, and then for anyone who wants to sit with it.

 In a time when so much online is AI slop and feeds built to hold your eyes, we wanted something organic and a little old fashioned.
 Something you slow down and actually read, with nothing flashing at you.
-Just a dad, his daughter, and one honest conversation a week, the kind of thing we’d be glad to read together in ten years.
+Just a dad, his daughter, and one honest conversation at a time, the kind of thing we’d be glad to read together in ten years.